Trevor Hastie was born in South Africa in 1953. He received his

 and Biostatistics.
 In 2013 he was named the John A. Overdeck Professor of Mathematical Sciences.

 His main research contributions have been in applied statistics;

-he has published over 180 articles and written four books in this area: "Generalized Additive Models"
+he has published over 180 articles and written five books in this area: "Generalized Additive Models"

 (with R. Tibshirani, Chapman and Hall, 1991), "Elements of Statistical

 Learning" (with R. Tibshirani and J. Friedman, Springer 2001; second

 edition 2009), "An Introduction to Statistical Learning, with

 Applications in R" (with G. James, D. Witten and R. Tibshirani,